cisco/lal-build-manager/README.md

 lal build
 ```

-This workflow replaces listing multiple components to `./build`, and `lal status` replaces the output for the build plan.
+This workflow allows building multiple components simultaneously, and `lal status` provides safeguards and information on what dependencies you are using.
+Note that while doing this, you will receive warnings that you are using non-canonical dependencies.

 ### Creating a new version
-Done automatically on validated merge.
-Jenkins will create a tag for each successful build and that tag should be fetchable from artifactory.
+Designed to be handled by jenkins on each push to master (ideally through validated merge).
+Jenkins should create your numeric tag and upload the build output to artifactory.
+This behaviour is handled in [jenkins-config]((https://sqbu-github.cisco.com/Edonus/jenkins-config).

 ### Creating a new component
 Create a git repo, `lal init` it, then update deps and verify it builds.